 I have been shopping at Home Depot since they first opened to buy many different products for my remodeling company.
 I've found several shopping strategies over the years.
 Most of these money saving tips are legit, a few are a bit sneaky because they exploit Home Depot's system.

 Home Depot Credit Card

-Home Depot normally offers a 5% discount on the first purchase when opening a credit card with them.
+Home Depot normally offers a $25 discount coupon on the first purchase of $25 up to $999 or a $100 coupon on the first purchase of $1000 or more, when opening a new credit card with them.
 They also offer 6 months deferred interest on every purchase of $299.00 or more.
 Occasionally they offer promotions of 10% on your first purchase or deferred interest.
-It is best to purchase everything you need this first purchase because it is only allowed one time.
+It is best to purchase everything you need on this first purchase because it is only allowed one time.
 Or you can choose deferred interest during this promo of 12 months on a purchase of 299.00 or more, 18 months deferred on $999.00+, or 24 months on $1999.00+.
 During this promo, it's either the 10% discount or the deferred interest on your first purchase.
 Once again it's best to purchase as much as possible on your first purchase to save the most money.